-- 50.1 (a) Competitors shall not wear or carry clothing or equipment for the purpose of increasing their weight. - (b) Furthermore, a competitor's clothing and equipment shall not weigh more than 8 kilograms, excluding a hiking or trapeze harness and clothing (including footwear) worn only below the knee.
+- 50.1 (a) Competitors shall not wear or carry clothing or equipment for the purpose of increasing their weight.
+However, a competitor may wear a drinking container that shall have a capacity of no more than 1.5 litres. - (b) Furthermore, a competitor's clothing and equipment shall not weigh more than 8 kilograms, excluding a hiking or trapeze harness and clothing (including footwear) worn only below the knee.
 Class rules or the notice of race may specify a lower weight or a higher weight up to 10 kilograms.
 Class rules may include footwear and other clothing worn below the knee within that weight.
-A hiking or trapeze harness shall have positive buoyancy and shall not weigh more than 6 kilograms.
-Weights shall be determined as required by Appendix H. - (c) A trapeze harness worn by a competitor which may be used to support the competitor on a trapeze shall be of the quick release variety complying with ISO 10862 which allows the competitor to detach from the hook or other method of attachment at any time.
-A class rule may change this rule to permit trapeze harnesses that are not of the quick release variety, but a class rule may not change the requirement that a quick release harness comply with ISO 10862.
+A hiking or trapeze harness shall have positive buoyancy and shall not weigh more than 2 kilograms, except that class rules may specify a higher weight up to 4 kilograms.
+Weights shall be determined as required by Appendix H. - (c) Deleted